DMTF/Redfish-Tacklebox/README.md

 optional arguments:
   -h, --help            show this help message and exit --system SYSTEM, -s SYSTEM
-                        The ID of the system perform the operation
+                        The ID of the system containing the virtual media
 ```

 #### Info